DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

 We could sort the ``vector``, which would speed up our search.
-The basic idea is to sort the vector, then examine the value at position :math:`N / 2`.
+The basic idea is to sort the vector, then examine the value at position :math:`N \over 2`.
-If the value found is greater than the value we are looking for, then examine the value at position :math:`N / 4`, else examine the value at position :math:`3N / 4`.
+If the value found is greater than the value we are looking for, then examine the value at position :math:`N \over 4`, else examine the value at position :math:`3N \over 4`.

 At each step,
 we eliminate the number of remaining elements we need